What is granuloma annulare?

 Treatment for granuloma annulare

-Specific treatment for granuloma annulare will be determined by your doctor based on:
+Specific treatment for granuloma annulare will be discussed with you by your healthcare

 Your age, overall health, and medical history